 - A HS123 infant registration form to register your baby with the family doctor and obtain the baby's medical card

-Further certified copies (either short or full) can be purchased at the time of registration at a charge of £8.00 per certificate.
-To obtained certificates after the date of registration will be £15.00 per certificate.
+- Further certified copies (either short or full) can be purchased at the time of registration at a charge of £8.00 per certificate.
+To obtain certificates after the date of registration it will be £15.00 per certificate.

 You will need proof of your child's birth for various purposes, for example, to claim child benefit, to register your baby with a doctor and obtaining a passport, starting school etc. The records provide valuable statistics on fertility rates and population estimates etc. Some of the information collected is for statistical purposes only and because this information is strictly confidential it will not appear on the birth certificate.